If you have never enrolled at ACC, click here to learn more about the admissions process at ACC.

 No prior technical drawing or CAD experience is necessary before enrolling in the A&E CAD program.
 However, in the first semester all students are required to take DFTG 1405 – Technical Drafting.
 In this course, students learn to apply the fundamentals of drafting, along with AutoCAD basics, to create technical drawings.
 The multidisciplinary curriculum of DFTG 1405 includes projects from the fields of architectural, mechanical, electronic, and civil CAD.

-The faculty of the A&E CAD program are available to advise you at any stage in the process.
+The faculty of the A&E CAD department are available to advise you at any stage in the process.
 Click here to locate an A&E CAD advisor.

 The tech team of the A&E CAD department have posted guides to obtaining your FREE student-versioned applications.
 Click here to check them out.